viral32111/website/content/about.md

+---
+title: "About"
+description: "I am a programmer and developer from the United Kingdom with many years of experience in popular programming languages."

+date: "2023-06-20T09:00:00Z"
+lastmod: "2023-06-20T12:00:00Z"

+navigationBar: true
+navigationBarWeight: 2

+draft: false
+---

 # About

 I am a programmer and developer from the United Kingdom that has valuable experience in nearly every major programming language and a constant interest in the evergrowing technology industry.